-The book about the Colorado bulldozer rampage that destroyed 13 buildings in a small mountain town has been published, casting light on that bizarre event, the rash of violent rampages in America and this country’s fact-challenged landscape.
+Written by Patrick Brower, an eyewitness and target of the Colorado bulldozer rampage that destroyed 13 buildings in a small mountain town.
+This narrative castes light on the bizarre event, the rash of violent rampages in America and this country’s fact-challenged landscape.

 Foreword by Patrick BrowerAnd so it is that I examine the story of the Killdozer, a menacing machine that destroyed my town and which set the tone for the post-truth America in which we live today.